-Make these beautiful and simple watercolor backgrounds with Tombow dual brush pens featuring watercolor smooshing and wet on wet watercolor techniques.
+Make these beautiful and simple watercolor backgrounds with Tombow dual brush pens featuring watercolor smooshing and wet-on-wet watercolor techniques.

 Did you know that you can create watercolor backgrounds using Tombow markers?
 I like to use these watercolor backgrounds for lettering on or even adding some line art on top of.
 They add a great little pop of color to artwork, but they are super easy to make!
-There is no right or wrong way to use these watercolor background techniques because each background is completely unique!
+There is no right or wrong way to use these watercolor background techniques because each background is totally unique!

-The watercolor smoosh and wet on wet watercolor techniques are two methods featured in this tutorial.
-You can watch the 6 minute video below or see the step by steps in text and photos.
+The watercolor smoosh and wet-on-wet watercolor techniques are two methods featured in this tutorial.
+You can watch the 6-minute video below or see the step by steps in text and photos.

 Tombow Watercolor Background Smooshing Technique